Prithoo-Medhi/oss-db-api/readme.md

 # Database ORM API:

 <p>
-A python module to read all json files in a given folder and split the key-value pairs in model.attribute-value pairs and then push the model objects into a relational database.
+A python module to read all json files in a given folder and split the key-value pairs into model.attribute-value pairs and then push the model objects into a relational database.
 </p>

 ### Usage: